Marcelina Bautista

-Marcelina Bautista Bautista is a Mexican human rights activist and trade union organizer.
+Marcelina Bautista Bautista (born 25 April 1966) is a Mexican human rights activist and trade union organizer.
 She worked as a domestic worker for 22 years, starting at the age of 14.
 She put herself through school, graduating from the Ibero-American University and started organizing her fellow workers.
 She founded the organizations Centro de Apoyo y Capacitación para Empleadas del Hogar in 2000 and Sindicato Nacional de Trabajadores y Trabajadoras del Hogar (SINACTRAHO) in 2015.

 Early life and domestic work

 Marcelina Bautista Bautista was born on 25 April 1966 to a Mixtec peasant family in Tierra Colorada Apasco, Nochixtlán, Oaxaca, a town with around 500 people.
 She grew up alongside 11 siblings speaking Mixtec, and had aspirations of becoming a lawyer.
+She moved from Oaxaca to Mexico City at age 14.

 At the age of 14, after she completed primary school, she was forced to travel to Mexico City to work and support her family.
 She knew very little Spanish and wandered the streets until she found a sign reading "looking for a servant".
 She was employed as a domestic worker for 22 years, doing childcare and housework.
 As a domestic worker, she experienced discrimination and exploitation.
 She was underpaid by her employer and beaten for not knowing how to use a washing machine.